JeremyCade/jeremycade.github.io/_drafts/connecting-to-mssql-from-python-in-osx-yosemite.markdown

 In this case I have a number of python micro-services and command line applications, running on a Mac Mini loaded with OS X Yosemite, that need to communicate with Microsoft's SQL Sever 2008 R2, on top of Windows Server 2008 R2.

 While SQL Server is a great Relational Database Management System (RDBMS), it isn't exactly known for it's ease of use when it comes to cross-platform communication.
-A quick Google Search will return quite a range of results (and horror stories) of
+A quick Google Search will return a range of results (and horror stories) on how to get this all to work.

 ## Getting Started
 It is assumed that you already have a working Python installation, either in the Python 2.7+ or Python 3.3+ families and [Pip](https://pypi.python.org/pypi/pip).